o-farag/o-farag.github.io/README.md

 - Include responsivity for 1920x1080 screens
 - All buttons should have animations
 - Fix "Contact" section highlighting
+- Add mailto to email in contact section

 When done, start customizing
+- Fill out own information/experience
+- Get a professional headshot and about me picture
 - Add scroll reveal https://scrollrevealjs.org